chrisgrieser/shimmering-obsidian/documentation/Installation.md

 - In some cases, you have to allow _qlmarkdown_ to be executed before you can preview markdown notes via `shift` or `cmd + Y` (This is due to Big Sur's high security measures).
 Follow the [instructions here](https://github.com/toland/qlmarkdown/issues/98#issuecomment-607733093) to do that.
 - After installing the workflow, you need to configure the settings of this workflow to make use of most of its features.
 Refer to the [Workflow Configuration](Workflow%20Configuration.md) for further information.
 - **⚠️ Do not change any of the default values how the metadata extractor names its output files and where they are placed – otherwise this workflow won't be able to find them.** You can however change the frequency how often the metadata is refreshed.
 For further information, see the [respective section of the workflow configuration](Workflow%20Configuration#Metadata-Extractor-Configuration).
+- 💡 You need to run the `oupdate →  Manually Refresh Metadata` once before you can use the the Quick Switcher.
 - The first time you use the OCR screenshot feature, you might need to give Alfred permission to record your screen.
 You can do so under the macOS system settings (see image below).

 <img src="https://user-images.githubusercontent.com/73286100/131231644-a800c0b0-8dc2-4ae9-bd41-c3937741b94a.png" alt="Permissions for OCR Screenshots" width=35% height=35%>